Wimbledon may be postponed or cancelled due to the coronavirus pandemic

 AELTC Chief Executive, Richard Lewis

-AELTC Chief, Richard Lewis said in a statement: "The unprecedented challenge presented by the COVID-19 crisis continues to affect our way of life in ways that we could not have imagined, and our thoughts are with all those affected in the UK and around the world.
+Wimbledon chief executive Richard Lewis said: "The unprecedented challenge presented by the COVID-19 crisis continues to affect our way of life in ways that we could not have imagined, and our thoughts are with all those affected in the UK and around the world.

 "The single most important consideration is one of public health, and we are determined to act responsibly through the decisions we make.